PAGalaxyLab/VulInfo/D-Link/DIR-816/edit_web_and_sys_account/README.md

 ## Vul detail ##

-Attack can use a API URL "/goform/setSysAdm" to edit web and system account without authentication.
+Attacker can use a API URL "/goform/setSysAdm" to edit web and system account without authentication.

 ## POC